 Enable vulnerability scanning

-The information shown in the Security Insights panel comes from Container Analysis and potentially from Cloud Build.
-Container Analysis is a service that provides integrated on-demand or automated scanning for base container images, Maven, and Go packages in containers, and for non-containerized Maven packages.
+The information shown in the Security Insights panel comes from Artifact Analysis and potentially from Cloud Build.
+Artifact Analysis is a service that provides integrated on-demand or automated scanning for base container images, Maven, and Go packages in containers, and for non-containerized Maven packages.

 To receive all of the security insights available, you must enable vulnerability scanning: